whistlegraph/2022.aesthetic.computer/README.txt

   (More technical)
   - Threaded logic, audio, and rendering.
-    - Via a low overhead hypervisor that runs one piece at a time.
+    - Low overhead hypervisor that runs one piece at a time.
-      (like a disk based operating system)
+      (similar to a disk based operating system)
     - Pieces can transition from one to another (instantly) without refreshing the page or losing context.
     - Pieces can load remotely of any `https://` url and link to other pieces via the API.